Marketing

 Hybrid event marketing

 Another great event marketing example is a hybrid event.
 These events can be attended virtually and in-person, meaning they’re more easily accessible to a wider audience.
-It usually works by recording and streaming a real-life event to online attendees.
-Some of the best event marketing examples for a dual audience include:

 • Industry summits